Updated June 2026

 What’s left behind on your skin?
 A fine layer of salt crystals.
 They’re tiny.

 But these crystals are abrasive.
 They act like microscopic sandpaper.
-They dramatically increase friction.
+They significantly increase friction.

 Imagine rubbing two pieces of sandpaper together.
 Now imagine rubbing two pieces of skin together with salt crystals in between.
 Ouch.